WyldPhyr/pdu_log/README.md

 <del> Here is the link to the [google sheet](https://goo.gl/ICzFSg) & [test webpage](https://pdulogtestpage.bitballoon.com).
 You can use JSFiddle to do live edits, it works and does update inside the spreadsheet.  </del>

 # UI Brainstorm
--OPt-out "Do you want to use an existing sheet?"
+-Opt-out "Do you want to use an existing sheet?"
 -Use local storage to store URI

 # TODO